po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 ## Introduction

-Throughout our work, we've used the command line to perform important tasks, including actions built into our computers, performing Git commands and interacting with GitHub and Heroku, and running Node.js applications and installing modules using `npm`.
+Throughout our work, we've used the command line to perform important tasks.
+These tasks include actions built into our computers, performing Git commands and interacting with GitHub and Heroku, and running Node.js applications and installing modules using `npm`.
 Luckily for us, most of the commands that we use on a daily basis serve their purpose well enough.
 But we still haven't learned exactly _how_ they work.
 In this activity, we'll get a formal introduction to what's known as the Unix shell environment, and write a few small programs that we can execute from the command line.

-The **Unix shell environment** serves as a layer between ourselves and our computers, and gives us access to commands that are built into our systems.
-We actually know this already because we've been using some of these all along&mdash;commands such as `touch`, `mkdir`, and `cd` are all Unix shell commands that allow us to communicate with our computers.
+The **Unix shell environment** serves as a layer between ourselves and our computers and gives us access to commands that are built into our systems.
+We actually know this already because we've been using some of these all along; commands such as `touch`, `mkdir`, and `cd` are all Unix shell commands that allow us to communicate with our computers.
 However, interactivity like this is just one part of the shell environment.
 We can also use the shell environment to run programs, much like Node.js, in the form of shell scripts.

-A Unix shell script uses its own syntax, which might feel familiar to commands we've written using JavaScript.
+A Unix shell script has its own syntax, which might feel familiar to commands we've written using JavaScript.
 While Node.js has many modules that allow us to execute similar commands, shell scripts allow us to write more universal and lightweight functionality to perform and automate tasks that JavaScript may not be as well-suited for.

-> **Important**: Windows computers (using Git Bash) and Apple computers running older macOS versions use the **Bash shell environment**.
-Apple computers with newer versions of macOS use the **Z shell environment** (known as **ZSH**), which is backwards-compatible with the Bash shell environment.
+> **Important**: Windows computers and Apple computers running older macOS versions use the **Bash shell environment**.
+Apple computers with newer versions of macOS use the **Z shell environment** (known as **ZSH**), which is backwards-compatible with Bash.
 All the commands that we introduce today work in both environments, with only a few differences which we'll address as we go.

 ## Build a Simple Shell Script

-Like with learning any other programming language, it's best to get an understanding of how we write and execute shell scripts by building a simple "Hello World" application, so let's start there.
+Like with learning any other programming language, a great first shell-script project is to build a simple "Hello World" application.

-Shell scripts can be stored in files, much like a Node.js application's JavaScript code, so go ahead and navigate to a location on your computer where you want to keep this script and create a `hello.sh` file by using the following command:
+The first step is to create a file that holds the shell script.
+Navigate to the location on your computer where you want to keep this script and create a `hello.sh` file by using the following command:

 ```sh
 touch hello.sh